themegrill/ample/readme.txt

 == CHANGE LOG ==
 = Version 1.1.4 =
-* changed enhance for media uploader used in widgets.
+* Tweaks - Enhancement for the media uploader scripts used in widgets.

 = Version 1.1.3 =
 * Fix - WooCommerce shop error fixed.